slopezpereyra/slopezpereyra.github.io/_posts/2025-10-08-ForbiddenFruit.md

 > solid food good for those who are yet tender and have need of milk.

-To him the fruit does grant illumination, but one of which man must partake only at the proper time, lest it my corrupt him.
+To him the fruit does grant illumination, but one of which man must partake only at the proper time, lest it may corrupt him.
 Gregory of Nyssa partly agrees when he writes, in his work *On the making of man*:

-> It speaks [meaning the Scripture] of the fruit of the forbidden tree not as a
+> It speaks of the fruit of the forbidden tree not as a thing absolutely evil
-> thing absolutely evil (because it is decked with good), nor as a thing purely
+> (because it is decked with good), nor as a thing purely good (because evil is
-> good (because evil is latent in it) [...].
+> latent in it) ...

 However, the depiction closest to that of the ballad is that of Milton, according to whom the Serpent spoke thus to Eve of the tree of science: